 What is it?

 The meniscus are two crescent-shaped fibrocartilaginous structures present in the knee that sit on top of the tibia (shin).
-The Meniscus act as shock absorbers and stabilizers within the knee when we are walking, running and bending keeping the movement smooth.
+They go through developmental changes during childhood, reaching a mature adult appearance by approximately 10 years of age.
+The Meniscus act as shock absorber and stabilizer within the knee when we are walking, running and bending keeping the movement smooth.
 Menisci are generally referred to as ‘the cartilage,’ in between your thigh bone (femur) and your shin bone (tibia).
 There is an inner (medial) and outer (lateral) meniscus, that moves inside the knee when we bend or straighten the knee.
 It is not uncommon to injure the meniscus playing sport and we can also injure this in normal daily life during tasks such as kneeling, bending or twisting.

 Meniscus Tear, How does it occur?

 In the younger population, a meniscus tear normally occurs from twisting your knee when the foot is planted on the ground such as squatting and twisting or changing direction quickly, and of course a trauma like a football tackle.
-This is common in sports such as football, rugby, netball, tennis.
-As we age our meniscus degenerates and becomes less smooth and thinner, thus tears can occur when we bend or twist awkwardly from what seems more minor traumas or injuries.
+This is common in sports such as football, rugby, netball, and tennis.
+Meniscal tears in children are significantly lower compared to adults; however, it has been increasing as children are participating more in high-level training and competition.
+As we age through adulthood, our meniscus degenerates and becomes less smooth and thinner, thus tears can occur when we bend or twist awkwardly from what seems more minor traumas or injuries.

 What to do if you think you have injured your Meniscus?